Skip to content

 Using the skill

-Once installed, you can invoke it directly:
+Once installed, agents that support slash-command invocation can call it directly:

 /nxv search python 2.7